 The best way to cook the eggs in the air fryer

 Classic fried rice has little bits of soft, scrambled egg mixed throughout, and I really wanted to replicate that here – without having to use a separate pan.
-So I tested a few different methods to find the best air fryer-only approach.

 - Scrambling the eggs separately: This obviously worked well, with fluffy, distinct egg pieces that were easy to stir through the rice.
-But it kind of defeated the point.
+But it defeated the point.
 I really wanted to keep this a one-appliance recipe, with no frying pans or extra washing up.

 - The method I landed on: The most effective way was to push the rice to one side of the basket and pour the whisked egg into the empty space.
 This mimics what I’d normally do on the stovetop – cook the egg in a clear space, then mix it through once it’s mostly set.
 It worked perfectly.
 Once it was cooked, it was easy to break up into smaller pieces to add the flavor and texture I was looking for, without needing an extra pan.